-Over the years we have, in this section of the newsletter, tried to the best of our ability to highlight the unique and wonderful contributions the deceased members have given of themselves in their role as emergency service Thanks of course must also go to the member's loved one or family for supporting them in the role.
-All are invited, when you read the following, to take a moment and remember how lucky we were to have these members as a workmate and friend.
+Over the years we have, in this section of the newsletter, tried to the best of our ability to highlight the unique and wonderful contributions the deceased members have given of themselves in their role as emergency service personnel.
+Thanks of course must also go to the member's loved one or family for supporting them in the role.
+All are invited, when you read the following, to take a moment and remember how lucky we were to have these members as a workmate and these members as a workmate and friend.